daiwikpal/ReTune/README.md

 ## Output

-The script will generate a CSV file with processed weather data ready for training the LSTM model.
+The script will generate CSV files containing processed weather and market data, which are ready to be used as input for model training and Kalshi market integration.